-- Some varsity athletes are eligible for sports scholarships through their colleges.
+- Some varsity athletes are eligible for athletic scholarships through their colleges.

-- Varsity athletes must meet academic requirements to win and keep sports scholarships.
+- Varsity athletes must meet academic requirements to win and keep athletic scholarships.

 - All college athletes need strong time-management skills to balance classes and homework with practices and games.

 What does "varsity" mean?
-Generally, college varsity sports teams:
+College varsity sports teams usually:

-Several associations oversee varsity-level competition in various sports for men and women at different colleges.
-These include the National Collegiate Athletic Association (NCAA), the National Junior College Athletic Association (NJCAA) and the National Association of Intercollegiate Athletics (NAIA), among others.
+Associations that oversee college varsity-level competition for men and women include the National Collegiate Athletic Association (NCAA), the National Junior College Athletic Association (NJCAA), and the National Association of Intercollegiate Athletics (NAIA).

-Division II athletic programs are smaller and less competitive than those in Division I. Most student-athletes don't get full-ride scholarships, but many do get some financial aid for playing.
+Division II athletic programs are smaller and less competitive than those in Division I. Most student-athletes don't get full-ride scholarships, but many do get some financial aid.

 Division III programs are the least competitive.
-Division III colleges do not offer sports-related financial aid.
-Still, these schools recruit athletes, and being one can help you get into a college that wants you in its program.
+Division III colleges don’t offer sports-related financial aid.
+Still, these schools recruit athletes, and being an athlete can help you get into a college that wants you in its program.

 Students who can’t make the varsity team or who don’t want the intensity of varsity-level sports can join clubs and intramural leagues.
 Millions of college students take part in these teams each year as a way to compete, have fun and stay fit.

-Club teams compete against clubs from other colleges, and they are run by students.
-Students take charge of everything from getting uniforms to hiring officials to making travel arrangements.
-Competition and time commitments can be intense for club sports — teams may be involved in a regional conference and play for a national championship.
+Club teams compete against clubs from other colleges and are run by students.
+Students take charge of everything from getting uniforms to making travel arrangements.
+Competition and time commitments can be intense for club sports in college.
+Teams may be involved in a regional conference and play for a national championship.

-Intramural leagues are set up by the college to give all students a chance to participate.
+The college sets up intramural sports leagues to give all students a chance to participate in an activity.
 Teams from the same college play against each other.

-Students can often participate in traditional sports, such as basketball, soccer and softball, and can sometimes compete in other activities, such as dodgeball, inner-tube water polo or video games.
-Some colleges offer these types of sports at different levels, so students can match their skills and interest level by choosing a more- or less-competitive team.
+Students may opt for traditional sports such as basketball, soccer, and softball.
+Others may choose to participate in nontraditional sports such as dodgeball, inner-tube water polo, or video games.
+Some colleges offer different levels of these types of sports.
+That way, students can match their skills and interest level with a more or less competitive team.